gilberthappi/gallery.taskforce/README.md

 best practices and coding conventions for HTML, CSS, and JavaScript ✓

+### Challenge Solutions:

+- [ ] **Subarray Sum Challenge**:

+>The solution uses a sliding window technique to find a contiguous subarray that sums up to a given target.
+>This approach ensures an O(n) time complexity and O(1) space complexity, making it efficient for large inputs.
+>Edge cases, such as an array with negative numbers or a target that cannot be achieved, are handled gracefully by the algorithm.

+- [ ] **String Transformation Challenge**:

+>The solution checks the divisibility of the string length by 3, 5, and 15 to determine the appropriate transformation.
+>The operations of reversing the string and replacing characters with their ASCII codes are performed efficiently using built-in JavaScript methods.
+>The solution ensures that all specified cases are handled correctly, and the implementation adheres to the expected time and space complexities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->